amisapta15/chipathon2025-MOSBius-GF180/README.md

 - The template has a suggested folder structure, as well as an example of a small design of a five-transistor operational transconductance amplifier (5T-OTA) including schematics and layout.
 - This template is part of the [installation instructions (simplest version)](./CAD_tool_installation/install_using_repo.md).

+## Any Questions, Corrections, ...

+Please file a github issue for this repository.